• Skip to primary navigation

 If you do, you’ll find out exactly what she uses those scissors for.

-Please don’t plagiarize this post.
+Please don’t copy or republish this post on other sites.
 Linking to it or sharing the URL is fine (and encouraged!), as is writing your own unique version of the game, but copying/pasting, republishing, or otherwise reproducing the text of this piece in its entirety or near-entirety on other websites without permission isn’t.

 [Photo via Sbringser/Pixabay]